adriss/reactjs-graphql-hello-world/README.md

 The `app.yaml` file defines this sample.
 1. `parameters`: defines shared parameters to be used within the yaml file.
 2. `resources`: defines the GraphQL API as `api` and the Cloud Folder as `www`.
+3. `entry`: defines the resource that will be used as the entry point of the application.
-3. `outputs`: defines the resource outputs that will be pushed into the app as environment variables.
+4. `outputs`: defines the resource outputs that will be pushed into the app as environment variables.
 #### api
 The `api` directory contains the GraphQL schema and resolvers.
 #### www
-The `www` directory contains the contents that will be uploaded the a Folder and to be exposed via `http`.
+The `www` directory contains the contents that will be uploaded to a Folder and to be exposed via `http`.
 ### Create an Adriss remote
 Adriss uses Git remotes to deploy your code.
 ```sh